The Storms of Chai: Publication history

 In its December 2010 issue of Signs & Portents, Mongoose published the timeline of the events that took place in Magnamund between the end of book 28 and the beginning of book 29.
 In the same issue, the first section of the book, the Story so Far, was also published, revealing the mission that the reader had to undertake, as it is a "game book", a book where the reader must make choices to determine the outcome.

 Mongoose Publishing had the rights to publish this book but in February 2013, it was announced that the publisher had lost its publishing rights of the series.
 German publisher Mantikore-Verlag picked up the rights to publish books 18 to 28 shortly after that, and on April 1, 2015, it was announced that it would also publish book 29.

 English publisher Cubicle 7 picked up the rights for this book from Mantikore-Verlang in December 2015, but came back on its decision the following month.
-On April 1, 2016, Joe Dever announced that he would published the remaining Lone Wolf's books himself with his own imprint, Holmgard Press, starting with the publication of book 29, which was released on May 13, 2016.
+On April 1, 2016, Joe Dever announced that he would published the remaining Lone Wolf books himself with his own imprint, Holmgard Press, starting with the publication of book 29, which was released on May 13, 2016.

 However, The Storms of Chai was first published in Italian by Vincent Books in November 2015.
 Alberto Dal Lago did provide the cover artwork while Marvel artist Giuseppe Camuncoli did the interior illustrations.
 The French version was published in June 2017.